 The guy on the acoustic guitar apparently had never learned to properly tune his instrument.
 As a musician myself, the sound tap-danced on the raw ends of my nerves.
 But the crowd did not care.
 They were gettin’ it done like dancing was their nine-to-five job.
-Like the world would end if they didn’t go at it like politicians at a debate.
+Like the world would end if they didn’t go at it like politicians at an election year fundraiser.

 Franklin did not move into the club any further than five feet from the front double wooden doors.
 He simply stood there blinking his eyes as he looked at the spinning and blinking colored lights.
 At the dancers.
 The condensation-covered ice tubs that were now half full of water.
 Franklin looked like a kid at the circus for the first time.